×

 What do people find most challenging about the culture in San Juan La Laguna?

 "Expats in San Juan La Laguna often find the language barrier to be the most challenging aspect of the local culture.
 The majority of the population speaks Tz'utujil, a Mayan language, and while Spanish is also spoken, it is not as prevalent.
 This can make communication difficult for expats who are not familiar with these languages.
 Another challenge is adapting to the slower pace of life.
 The local culture values relaxation and family time over the hustle and bustle of a busy work schedule.
 This can be a significant adjustment for expats used to a faster, more task-oriented lifestyle.
 The local diet can also be a challenge for some expats.
 Traditional Guatemalan food is heavily based on corn, beans, and local fruits and vegetables.
 While it is fresh and healthy, it can be a big change for those used to a Western diet.
 Additionally, expats may find it challenging to navigate the local customs and social norms.
 Guatemalan culture is deeply rooted in tradition and respect for elders and authority figures.
 Understanding and respecting these customs is crucial for integrating into the community.
 Lastly, while San Juan La Laguna is known for its safety compared to other parts of Guatemala, petty crime can still be a concern.
-Expats may need to take extra precautions to ensure their personal safety and the security of their belongings," said one person in San Juan La Laguna.
+Expats may need to take extra precautions to ensure their personal safety and the security of their belongings," explained one expat living in San Juan La Laguna, Guatemala.

 What residency documents or visas did I need if I will be in San Juan La Laguna for a while?

 "If you are planning to stay in San Juan La Laguna for an extended period, you will need a valid passport.
 Upon arrival, you will be granted a 90-day tourist visa.
 If you plan to stay longer than 90 days, you will need to renew your visa.
 This can be done by leaving the country for at least 72 hours and then re-entering, or by applying for an extension at the Guatemalan Immigration Office in Guatemala City.
 If you plan to work or study in Guatemala, you will need to apply for a specific visa that allows this.
 The requirements for these visas vary, but generally include proof of financial support, a letter from your employer or school, and a police clearance certificate.
-It's also important to note that visa regulations can change, so it's always a good idea to check with the nearest Guatemalan embassy or consulate before you travel," said one person in San Juan La Laguna.
+It's also important to note that visa regulations can change, so it's always a good idea to check with the nearest Guatemalan embassy or consulate before you travel," said one expat in San Juan La Laguna.

 Get Quote